 Boston and the North Shore - For maps and more of beaches and other public access points from Beverly to Winthrop, see the Massachusetts Office of Coastal Zone Management's (CZM) Massachusetts Coast Guide to Boston Harbor and the North Shore.
 The guide has descriptions for nearly 400 coastal spots, photos of a variety of sites, transportation information, and more.

 Cape Cod - VistitNewEngland.com covers Cape Cod's beaches for residents and tourists alike.
-Make sure to read the fine print—a number of these beaches have parking that requires a resident sticker.
+Make sure to read the fine print—a number of these beaches require a resident sticker for parking.

 Martha's Vineyard - Martha's Vineyard Online can guide you to beaches and scenic spots at this vacation location famously enjoyed by a number of U.S. Presidents.

-Nantucket - Nantucket.net's beaches page features 16 beaches with site descriptions, photographs, and information on whether there are lifeguards and what the swimming conditions are.
+Nantucket - Nantucket.net's beaches page provides site descriptions, photographs, and information on area beaches, including whether there are lifeguards and what the swimming conditions are.

 Hiking (Picnicking and Sightseeing Optional)